lifeBalance/matcha/README/jwt.md

 > Note that, with this setting in place, the header value will be set **anyways**, so if a user's request doesn't set the header, `$_SERVER['HTTP_AUTHORIZATION']` will contain an **empty string**.

 ## Decoding tokens
-Ok, so let's say we're receiving the tokens in the user's requests.
+Ok, so let's say that somehow, we're reading the tokens in the user's requests.
 We need a way to **decode** them in order to:

-* Verify that they are **valid tokens** issued by us.
+* Verify that they are **valid tokens**, meaning a proper formatted base64url string, encoded using our **secret key**.
 * Determine the user that concrete token identifies, so that we can give her access to the pertinent resources.

 For this task we'll write a method that basically will run in reverse the steps we took to create the token (check the code for details).
 The decoding function will: